xuwang/node-app/docs/install.md

 ## Getting the code

-[Download](https://github.com/google/web-starter-kit/releases/latest) and extract WSK to where you want to work.
+[Download from github](https://github.com/xuwang/node-app/releases/latest) and extract it to where you want to work.

 ## Prerequisites